ydb-platform/ydb/ydb/docs/en/core/contributor/suggest-change.md

 You can see the checks status on the Pull Request page.
 Also, key information for {{ ydb-short-name }} build/test checks progress and status is published to the comments of the Pull Ruquest.

-If you are not a member of the YDB team, build/test checks do not run until a team member reviews your changes and approves the PR for tests by assigning a label `ok-to-test`.
+If you are not a member of the {{ ydb-short-name }} team, build/test checks do not run until a team member reviews your changes and approves the PR for tests by assigning a label `ok-to-test`.

 Checks are restarted every time you push changes to the pull request, cancelling the previous run if it's still in progress.
 Each iteration of checks produces its own comment on the pull request page, so you can see the history of checks.

-If you are a member of the YDB team, you can also restart checks on a new merge commit without pushing.
+If you are a member of the {{ ydb-short-name }} team, you can also restart checks on a new merge commit without pushing.
 To do so, add label `rebase-and-check` to the PR.

 ### Test results {#test-results}